csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 ~~~

-The B-format of all events of all instruments can be summed before
+The B-format for all signals in all instruments can be summed before
 decoding.
 Thus in the next example we create a zak
 space with 21 channels (zakinit 21, 1) for the 2D B-format up to 10th
 order where the encoded signals are accumulated.
 The UDO